Fleet operators burn fuel. GreenPrint helps mitigate the emissions.

 As Davis explains, the Zero program is about sustainability.
 “Companies like Google and Microsoft are now going carbon neutral and calculating their companies’ greenhouse gas footprint and taking steps to neutralize it, and more companies are following suit,” Davis says.

-Here’s how it works: GreenPrint measures a fleet’s carbon footprint, consults with the fleet owners/operators on the best emission reduction practices, and invests in certified offset projects counterbalancing the fleet’s environmental impact.
+Here’s how it works: GreenPrint measures a fleet’s carbon footprint, consults with the fleet owners/operators on the best emission reduction practices, and invests in certified B-Corp ESG offset projects counterbalancing the fleet’s environmental impact.
 Further, GreenPrint invests additional amounts in local tree planting and greenscape projects.

 Specifically, on a per gallon of diesel or fuel, GreenPrint calculates carbon emissions and greenhouse gas emissions.
 Using a proprietary algorithm database, GreenPrint calculates carbon emissions per gallon, per location, per vehicle type.
 GreenPrint then invests in projects such as clean air projects or forestry projects, in partnership with the Arbor Day Foundation.